JoinCODED/pet_shop/README.md

 	Pet Model with the following fields:
 		- name : Char
 		- age : Integer
-		- sex : Char, either Male or Female
+		- sex : Char, either Male or Female (make sure both key and value for the choices are as specified)
 		- price: Decimal
 	1- list of pets:
 		the pets should be sent in the dictionary with the key “pets”